michaelskircak/tiktok-clone/README.md

 <h2>⚖️ License</h2>

 <p>
-  The TikTok name, artwork, trademark are all property of Snap Inc. This project is provided for educational purposes only.
+  The TikTok name, artwork, trademark are all property of TikTok Inc. This project is provided for educational purposes only.
 It is not affiliated with and has not been approved by TikTok Inc.
 </p>